2018 Symons Medal Lecture

-Confederation Centre of the Arts is pleased to announce that the 2018 Symons Medal will be awarded to internationally acclaimed historian and author Professor Margaret MacMillan.
+Confederation Centre of the Arts was pleased to award the Symons Medal to internationally-acclaimed historian and author Professor Margaret MacMillan.

 The Symons Medal is one of Canada’s most prestigious honours and recognizes a distinguished individual who has made an exceptional contribution to Canadian life.
-The award will be presented to Dr. MacMillan at Confederation Centre on November 23, 2018.
+The award was presented to Dr. MacMillan at Confederation Centre on November 23, 2018.

 Professor of history at the University of Oxford and former Provost of Trinity College at the University of Toronto, Dr. MacMillan is one of the world’s most distinguished specialists in modern international history.
 Her research focus is British imperial history, international history of the 19th and 20th centuries, and the causes of war, specifically World War One.
 She is known as a historian whose published work is engaging for both experts and general audiences.
 Her many publications include Paris, 1919: Six Months that Changed the World, The War that Ended Peace: The Road to 1914, and History’s People: Personalities and the Past.
 Among her many awards and accolades, Dr. MacMillan is a Companion of the Order of Canada, a Fellow of the Royal Society of Literature, and holds seven honourary degrees; she was the first woman to win the Samuel Johnson Prize (now The Baillie Gifford Prize for Non-Fiction).
 Also known for her insightful contributions to public discourse, she is a sought-after commentator on pressing international issues of our time.